nairvishnu18/Feature_Extraction_Using-_HOG/README.md

 # GeekyProjects
-This is as imple project on Image Feature Extraction titled: Analaysis of Feature Extraction from given sample image.
+This is as simple project on Image Feature Extraction titled: Analaysis of Feature Extraction from given sample image.
 Here the sample image taken is of humans.

 Feature Extraction techniques used: HOG